 To align ourselves with current government thinking with regard to future regulation

-It will not consider wider arguments for legalisation of cannabis for adult use, as the Government’s recent ten year drugs strategy implies that is not a near-term political prospect at the current time.
+It does not consider wider arguments for legalisation of cannabis for adult use, as the Government’s recent ten year drugs strategy implies that is not a near-term political prospect at the current time.
 The UK’s large illegal market in cannabis is therefore out of scope for this project.

 Christopher Hodges is Emeritus Professor of Justice Systems, Centre for Socio-Legal Studies, University of Oxford.
 He is a Supernumerary Fellow of Wolfson College Oxford.